 Be aware, though, that cryptographic accelerators are not all made equal - even if they accelerate the same cryptographic algorithm such as AES.
 Different implementations can have vastly different levels of security.

 So why is this?
 We all assume hardware to be secure, don’t we?
 Well, unfortunately that’s not necessarily the case!

 Cryptographic algorithms implemented in software or hardware can leak information.
-For example, if my hardware performs a multiply operation if a bit in my secret data (the “key”) is a 1 but doesn’t perform one if my bit is a 0 and I can measure the instantaneous power that the hardware is drawing then I can work back from power measurements to recover the secret key.
+For example, if my hardware performs a multiply operation when a digital bit in my secret data (the “key”) is a 1, but doesn’t perform a multiply if my bit is a 0 and I can measure the instantaneous power that the hardware is drawing then I can work back from power measurements to recover the secret key.

 But is this possible?

 Unfortunately YES!
 You can buy hardware at relatively low cost to do just that.
-For example, see the excellent chipwhisperer tool which can (at low cost) extract the secrets from many current “secure” IoT processors.
+For example, see the excellent chipwhisperer tool which can, at a low cost, extract the secrets from many current “secure” IoT processors.

 These type of attacks are called “side channel attacks” and are very real.
 IoT devices are often physically accessible and the skills to perform these types of attacks are becoming more common.